Vintage American workwear reimagined as fashion statementMarch 25, 2019

 Adorn yourself for Fall in the ever-flattering hourglass-shaped shirtdress in a mustard background with small white polka dots, a matching belt made in the same fabrication, large contrasting buttons down the front and sleeves rolled up loosely to your elbows.
 Add a pair of high-heeled oxfords in deep brown and you have the vintage workwear inspired look to take you to work today.

-Or spin the vintage workwear shirtdress look for Summer in classic denim in shades of retro indigo or work clothes inspired stone washed blue.
+Or spin the Vintage American workwear shirtdress look for Summer in classic denim in shades of retro indigo or work clothes inspired stone washed blue.
 Keep the matching fabric belt to extend the vintage workwear inspiration, then add white sneakers or ballet flats to contemporize your style.

 Working men inspired fabrications

-There are classic, working men inspired vintage workwear fabrications that come back around every fashion season and cycle.
+There are classic, working men inspired Vintage American workwear fabrications that come back around every fashion season and cycle.
 Hounds tooth checks, corduroy, plaids, Prince of Wales checks, tweed, wool, rugged heavyweight denim and pinstripes are reimagined every year in today’s forms and silhouettes.

 Bring these vintage workwear fabrications to life in your wardrobe today in tailored tweed blazers worn with creamy blouses and dark skinny pants for a work clothes vibe, or wear with vintage American workwear blue jeans and a classic white T-shirt for a casual-chic effect.
 Finish your dressed-down look with classic loafers in black or tan and show off your ankles.